Shivani-20/basic-etl-youtube-videos/README.md

 ## SOLUTION :

 1. Fetch snippet,statistics from google client youtube videos api
-2. Extract items part of the response
+2. Extract items part of the response json
 3. Transform this data to a list in which each object carries published date, channel id, channel name, viewCount, likeCount
 4. connect to mysql using pymysql driver and sqlalchemy
 5. convert the above list to a dataframe